digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/import-external-lib-js.md

 ## Creating a new app and runJS query

-Start by creating a new application in ToolJet.
+Start by creating a new application in JumpStart.
 Then, proceed to create a new RunJS query from the query panel.

 <div style={{textAlign: 'center'}}>
  <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/import-js/create-new-query.png" alt="Create a new RunJS query" />